shootTheLuck/Spin-Box/README.md

 ## What is this?
 A spin box class made using vanilla Javascript and the Custom Elements API.
-It's adapted from Kate Morley's Spin Box Widget here: http://code.iamkate.com/javascript/spin-box-widget/ CC0 1.0
+It's adapted from Kate Morley's Spin Box Widget http://code.iamkate.com/javascript/spin-box-widget CC0 1.0

 [Live Demo Here](https://shootTheLuck.github.io/Spin-Box)